stevenhaddox/rvm_fw/README.md

     $ rake boot:strap

-### Update User DB Config

-NOTE: This will eventually become [dynamic](http://github.com/stevenhaddox/rvm_fw/issues#issue/3), but in the interim you need to modify the views/db.txt file to hardcode your final deployed URL instead of 'rvm-fw.local'.

 ## Deploy

 The application comes pre-configured to work with Phusion Passenger easily.
 Overall it's just a simple Sinatra application so feel free to customize as needed and push it all to your server (just make sure the ruby installs are included in your deploy).